pablo-fdz/ITM_hw1/README.md

 Project was divided in 3 parts:

-A- Webscraping of booking.com for hotel data for Barcelona and Madrid B- Text analysis of the data extracted from booking.com C- Difference in Difference model used to analyze the impact of Mobile congress event in Barcelona
+A) Webscraping of booking.com for hotel data for Barcelona and Madrid
+B) Text analysis of the data extracted from booking.com
+C) Difference in Difference model used to analyze the impact of Mobile congress event in Barcelona

 Below are the files with the detailed results for each of the above sections